 Meet Alton Perry

-Alton is the Program Manager for Roanoke Electric Cooperative’s Sustainable Forestry and Land Retention Project.
+Alton is the Director of Roanoke Electric Cooperative’s Sustainable Forestry and Land Retention Project.
 Alton is retired from the NC Forest Service; he served in Wake County from 1982 until 2006, and he served as Outreach Coordinator in the state office in Raleigh from 2006 until his retirement in 2012.

 Our technical partners are Enviva, the USDA Farm Service Agency, the USDA Office of Partnerships & Public Engagement 2501 Program, The Conservation Fund, North Carolina Forest Service, North Carolina Department of Agriculture, North Carolina State University-Extension Forestry, North Carolina Wildlife Resources Commission, North Carolina Tree Farm Program, North Carolina Forestry Association, the Natural Resources Conservation Service’s North Carolina division and the University of Mount Olive.
 You can find their logos and links to their websites below.